shksa/Yeezy/readme.md

     - **By doing that we enclose a fresh and empty environment with an existing one.**
     - When the new environment's Get method is called and it itself doesn't have a value associated with the given name, it calls the Get of the enclosing environment.
 That's the environment it's extending.
     - And if that enclosing environment can't find the value, it calls its own enclosing environment and so on until there is no enclosing environment anymore and we can safely say that we have an `"ERROR: unknown identifier: foobar"`.
-- **So to evaluate a function call, a new environment needs to be created everytime which extends the env of the function, not the current environment because when evaluating the function, we need to extend the **
+- **So to evaluate a function call, a new environment needs to be created everytime which extends the env of the function, not the current environment because when evaluating the function, we need the binding of the environment in which the function was created**